 History

 The Marshall County CASA program was established in 2001.
-Judge Michael Cook, the Circuit Court Judge (the current Circuit Court Judge is Curtis Palmer), asked a community task force to study the issue of need for child-centered advocacy in his court.
+Judge Michael Cook, the Circuit Court Judge (the current Circuit Court Judge is Janette Surrisi), asked a community task force to study the issue of need for child-centered advocacy in his court.
 The group recommended the creation of such a program after much study and deliberation.

 Since 2001, the program has served children who are adjudicated CHINS (Children In Need of Services) by the local court system.
 These are all physically or sexually abused, neglected, or abandoned children who range in age from birth to eighteen years.
 In very special cases, the wardship may extend beyond age eighteen if the child has not completed his/her education.
 There are currently children waiting for an advocate.